rdlauer/articles/blues/triangulation/triangulation.md

 "tower_id": "310,410,17169,77315594",
 ```

 The `tower_lat` and `tower_lon` values are an approximate location of the **single cell tower** this Notecard was connected to at the given `tower_when` timestamp.
-While this is a nice (rough) location, it's not useful on its own when trying to determine a more precise location of the device.
+While this is a nice (rough) location, it's not useful on its own when trying to determine a precise location of the device.

-For example, here is the position of the cell tower relative to my house:
+For example, here is the approximate position of the cell tower relative to me:

 ![single cell tower location with notecard](triangulation-single-cell-tower.png)

-In scenarios where GPS is unusable, performing **cell tower triangulation** with the Notecard can provide a slight improvement, thanks to the magic of the [card.triangulation]() API.
+In scenarios where GPS is unusable, performing **cell tower triangulation** with the Notecard can provide a slight improvement, thanks to the magic of the [card.triangulate](https://dev.blues.io/reference/notecard-api/card-requests/#card-triangulate) API.

 To enable cell tower triangulation on a Cellular Notecard, simply issue this request: